lividhen/lividhen.github.io/_tabs/start.md

 # LayeredFS
 In this guide, we will be using layeredfs, as it is better for faster iterations and is easier to undo if you break something.
 Files are loaded from the sd card in place of the ones that are inside the application files, similar to what [Magisk](https://github.com/topjohnwu/Magisk){:target="_blank"} does on Android.
+While perfect for creating your home menu, returning to the home menu from an app too many times will cause the 3ds to crash.
+After completing your modifications please install it as a cia.

 ### On 3ds
 1. Hold select on boot.